Arthur-Aillet/Cevy/docs/NetworkRFC.md

 ### State

 A State is information specied for a given timepoint, it is defined to be true in that instant, but undefined outside.
 A State that wasn't specified to have changed can be assumed to be unchanged if the assumption can be corrected afterwards by the Client.
+//TODO: Reword this ?

-The client may request the server to specify a State
+The client may request the server to specify a State.
+By default, the server is not required to fulfill that request

 #### State Communication